These Venomous Pests Are Ecologically Beneficial

 Centipedes have unusually long lifespans for insects, and sometimes take up the three years to reach adulthood.
 In the best circumstances, centipedes can live up to five or six years.

-If centipedes have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced centipede removal experts.
+If centipedes or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termites at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced centipede removal experts.